How to TRANSITION and CLOSE (Step 5) your Project for Success After the Project

 If the project met its objectives

-If the project objectives were met the stakeholder meeting provides an opportunity to celebrate the project team’s achievements.
+If the project objectives were met the stakeholder validation meeting provides an opportunity to celebrate the project team’s achievements.

 If the project didn’t meet its objectives